Important Themes of Episode 4

-Shared Experiences: Episode 4 takes place ten miles north of the Martello tower, but a kind of quantum reality is at play.
+- Shared Experiences: Episode 4 takes place ten miles north of the Martello tower, but a kind of quantum reality is at play.
 Bloom’s musings transport us across distance to Stephen’s experiences at that hour.
 “Spooky action at a distance,” Einstein called a similar phenomenon.
 Bloom considers his milk service while similar events transpire at the Martello Tower.
 He suffers a misplaced key at the hour when Stephen surrenders his key to Mulligan.
-Poldy recalls a musical performance of Turko the Terrible; Joyce’s mother kept a playbill from her attendance at that play among her treasures.
-In the eight o’clock hour, Bloom considers how a tramline to the Cattle Market would boost property values in the neighborhood, soon Stephen and Deasy will discuss livestock.
+Poldy recalls a musical performance of Turko the Terrible; Joyce’s mother kept a playbill from that play among her treasures.
+In the eight o’clock hour, Bloom considers how a tramline to the Cattle Market would boost property values, soon Stephen and Deasy will discuss livestock.
 More than mere kindred spirits, these two are bound cosmically.

-Introducing Poldy Bloom: Frank Budgen tells us that Stephen and Bloom who will become his “spiritual” father are opposite in many ways.
+- Introducing Poldy Bloom: Frank Budgen tells us that Stephen and Bloom, who will become his “spiritual” father, are opposites.
 Young and old but also artistic versus scientific.
 Bloom “by race a Jew, equitable in temper, humane and just whereas Stephen, the Gentile, is egotistical, embittered, denies his social obligations and can be generous but is rarely just.”
-Bloom is a fully developed personality while Stephen is still immature.
-About Bloom, Budgen goes on to say “… always he is the same kindly, prudent, level-tempered, submissive, tragically isolated, shrewd, skeptical, simple, uncensorious person, with an outward seemingly soft and pliant but with a hard inner core of self-sufficiency.”
+Bloom is a fully developed personality, while Stephen is still immature.
+About Bloom, Budgen goes on to say, “… always he is the same kindly, prudent, level-tempered, submissive, tragically isolated, shrewd, skeptical, simple, uncensorious person, with an outward seemingly soft and pliant but with a hard inner core of self-sufficiency.”
 Bloom’s actions are ordinary and routine.
-Joyce said how a man ties his shoelaces or how he eats his egg tells more about him than how he might go off to war.
+Joyce said how a man ties his shoelaces or eats his egg tells more about him than how he might go off to war.
 Ulysses then is a modern story more about tying shoelaces and eating eggs than about warcraft.

-What’s in a Name?: Gifford and Seidman translate Bloom’s given name as “the people’s prince.”
-Stephen is named for the first Christian martyr.
-Certainly, Joyce did think himself martyred for the sake of his art.
+- What’s in a Name?: Gifford and Seidman translate Bloom’s given name as “the people’s prince.”
+Stephen name honors the first Christian martyr.
+Yes, Joyce did think himself martyred for the sake of his art.

-Metempsychosis: In Hindu theology and theosophy this is the principle of reincarnation whereby through spiritual maturation a soul can be reborn into a higher life form.
+- Metempsychosis: In Hindu theology and theosophy, this is the principle of reincarnation whereby a soul can be reborn into a higher life form through spiritual maturation.
 This same principle suggests the growth of a soul from one plane of existence to a more advanced one.